mjordan/islandora_workbench_docs/docs/fields.md

 When populating these fields using Workbench, you can configure which text format to use either 1) for all Drupal "formatted" text fields or 2) using a per-field configuration.

-To configure the text format to use for all "formatted" text fields, include the `text_format_id` setting in your configuration file, indicating the ID of the text format to use, e.g., `text_format_id: full_html`.
+1) To configure the text format to use for all "formatted" text fields, include the `text_format_id` setting in your configuration file, indicating the ID of the text format to use, e.g., `text_format_id: full_html`.
 The default value for this setting is `basic_html`.

-To configure text formats on a per-field basis, include the `field_text_format_ids` (plural) setting in your configuration file, along with a field machine name-to-format ID mapping, like this:
+2) To configure text formats on a per-field basis, include the `field_text_format_ids` (plural) setting in your configuration file, along with a field machine name-to-format ID mapping, like this:

 ```
 field_text_format_ids:
 - field_description_long: full_html
+- field_abstract: restricted_html
 ```

 You only need to configure text formats per field to override the global setting.